Download eBooks & Wiring Diagrams (FREE)

 Border Area Corruption & Annoyances

-Though not the US/Mexican border, we have heard of Mexican officials refusing to issue FMMs along the Mexican/Guatemalan border unless they pay an additional amount on top of the 535 pesos FMM cost.
+- Bribes To Receive FMM – Though not the US/Mexican border, we have heard of Mexican officials refusing to issue FMMs along the Mexican/Guatemalan border unless they pay an additional amount on top of the 535 pesos FMM cost.

-Bribes to receive TIPs are more common than FMMs.
-And officials in the Bajercito Office may come up with any reason to deny your TIP request (which can, unsurprisingly, be solved with side money).
-This happened to us, but we were able to negotiate ours from $90 to $36.
+- Bribes To Receive TIP – Bribes to receive TIPs are more common than FMMs.
+Officials in the Bajercito Office may come up with any reason to deny your TIP request (which can, unsurprisingly, be solved with side money).
+This happened to us, but we could negotiate ours from $90 to $36.
+Applying for your TIP online can help reduce the chance of situations like this.

-Be wary of your speed in the border areas in Mexico.
+- Don’t Speed In Mexico – Be wary of your speed in the border areas in Mexico.
 Police sometimes pull over tourists for “speeding” in hopes of getting a bribe.

 Additional FAQ

+- Is Mexico Safe To Drive? – Yes, we think it’s pretty safe!
 We’ve driven all over Mexico in our camper van and never experienced any issues.
+Check out our article Is Mexico Dangerous For Travel to learn more.

-We’d be lying to you if we said corruption is non-existent in Mexico.
+- Is Mexico Really That Corrupt? – We’d be lying to you if we said corruption is non-existent in Mexico.
 But it does happen.

-Glad you asked!
+- What Is There To See In Mexico? – Glad you asked!
 There is so much to see, do, and eat in Mexico.
+Check out our Mexico Travel Guide to learn more about this beautiful country.

-Have A Smooth Mexico Border Crossing Experience!
+Have a Smooth Mexico Border Crossing Experience!

 Enjoy your Mexico road trip!